 California law provides a few different ways for individuals to clean up their criminal records.
 Depending on the circumstances, many defendants are eligible to have old felonies reduced to misdemeanors and / or to have old cases dismissed entirely.
 Call us to discuss which of these options might be right for you.

-Having an experienced, local attorney prepare your expungement petition increases the chances that the petition will be approved the first time, without unnecessary delays.
+Having an experienced attorney prepare your expungement increases the chances that the petition will be approved the first time, without unnecessary delays.
 PC 1203.4 governs expungement petitions everywhere in California, but the procedures for filing expungements vary from court to court.
 Los Angeles and Orange County, for instance, require the payment of filing fees up front.
 Riverside and San Bernardino County impose filing fees after the petition is heard by a judge.